 \subsection{Lipschitz continuity .}

-We see that exploiting the uniform contraction rate of $V_{s}$ and some further assumptions we can prove Lipschitz dependence of the relevant invariant measure under system perturbations.
-In this paragraph (essentially taken from \cite{L2}).
+Let us suppose $B_{w}$ and $B_{s}$ are a Banach spaces as above.
+Now we see that exploiting the uniform contraction rate of $V_{s}$ and some further assumptions we can prove Lipschitz dependence of the relevant invariant measure under system perturbations (see \cite{L2} for similar reasoings on expanding maps).
 Further work also lead to differentiable dependence (see next section).